 git add . git commit -am "Your message" git flow publish release1 git push

 - After a release, merge changes to the main branch.

 git checkout release/release1 git pull git flow release finish release1

 hotfix/*.
-This branch is created and used after a particular version of product is released to provide critical bug fixes for the production version.
+This branch is created and used after a particular version of the product is released to provide critical bug fixes for the production version.

 The reason we do this is because one problem you might face when branching off from the develop branch is that some of your developers would have already started work for the upcoming release while you are in the middle of the current release.
 Your release would contain the next version of features, which are not finalized, but you only need to provide bug fixes for the current version.
-Instead of branching off from develop branch, you can branch off from the master branch, as that branch contains only the current version of the code in production.
-This way, branching off from the master branch will not affect your production or development version of the product.
+Instead of branching off from develop branch, you can branch off from the main branch, as that branch contains only the current version of the code in production.
+This way, branching off from the main branch will not affect your production or development version of the product.